ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Get a server with 24 GB RAM + 4 CPU + 200 GB Storage + Always Free</blockquote>

 <h3>4.
-Using Helm Charts with ArgoCD: Streamlining Kubernetes Deployments - <a href="https://medium.com/@harsh05/using-helm-charts-with-argocd-streamlining-kubernetes-deployments-0d1a751f7625" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop using a notebook to organize your thoughts — (Part 1) - <a href="https://medium.com/israeli-tech-radar/stop-using-a-notebook-to-organize-your-thoughts-part-1-48ccb8fde1f0" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `@Harsh`**
+✍️ **posted by `Israeli Tech Radar`**

-<blockquote>In this blog, we will explore the integration of Helm and ArgoCD, a powerful combination for managing Kubernetes applications.
-Helm…</blockquote>
+<blockquote>Stop using a notebook to organize your thoughts, right?</blockquote>

 <h3>5.
-Why AI/ML Software Development Must Operate at Production-Level Standards - <a href="https://medium.com/ai-advances/why-ai-ml-software-development-must-operate-at-production-level-standards-9411ae4c058c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Part 2: From 1 to 1M — Scaling a Full-Stack Web Application Platform to Handle 1M Daily Visitors - <a href="https://medium.com/@isaac.adams/part-2-from-1-to-1m-scaling-a-full-stack-web-application-platform-to-handle-1m-daily-visitors-24994ef1532b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AI Advances`**
+✍️ **posted by `Isaac Adams`**

-<blockquote>New AI/ML applications force us to rethink how we organize DevOps and MLOps</blockquote>
+<blockquote>In part two of this series, we cover how to scale a web application platform to support 1M daily visitors.</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>